dLebrov/ReactSocialNetwork/README.md

+## The social network is currently at the last stage of development.
+## Layout and adaptation are underway,
+## so for now it may not be displayed correctly !!!

 ## Briefly about what it is?
 This is my first social network that I develop on react.
 Using libraries: React and Redux (Thunk, Axios,redux-form).